 Diamonds have traditionally been measured and defined by the 4 Cs – invented by the GIA and adopted as an international language when describing and purchasing gemstones.

 When you choose a coloured gemstone, you’re choosing meaning, values and personality too.
-Coloured gems have so many subtle features that we require 6 Cs, adding character and certification to the standard colour, cut, clarity and carat.
+Coloured gems have so many subtle features that we require 7 Cs, adding character, certification and confidence to the standard colour, cut, clarity and carat.
 As these rules can’t capture emotion, we believe it is acceptable, and even to be encouraged, to differ from the experts when it comes to personal preference.

 Colour is made up of three elements: hue, tone and saturation.
 Thinking of colour in terms of a 3D system is helpful when it comes to visualising transparent gems.
 The gemstone with the most desirable colour would sit at the so-called “equator of the globe”, with a medium tone and high saturation.